 Sweet “milk” stouts became popular in Great Britain following the Second World War, but they have slowly crept into the U.S. and may be gaining in popularity.

 So what exactly is a milk stout?
 It is a stout beer (dark beer made via the use of roasted malts or roast barley) that contains lactose, a common sugar derived from milk.
 Since the lactose is unfermentable, it adds sweetness, body, and calories to the finished beer, contrasting the roasted flavor.

 A couple of well-known milk stouts include Mackeson XXX Stout brewed by Whitbread PLC (available in the U.S. and U.K.) and Samuel Adams Cream Stout brewed by the Boston Beer Company (Sam Adams).
 A more complete list of Sweet/Milk Stouts is viewable from the Beer Advocate.

-If you are planning on imbibing in a rich and flavorful beer during the St. Patrick’s Day festivities, choose your dark beer wisely if you are lactose intolerant, vegan, or severely milk allergic.
+So if you are planning on imbibing in a rich and flavorful beer, choose your dark beer wisely.
+But know that some “creamy” option are available, even if you are lactose intolerant, vegan, or dairy free.

 A Denver brewery has bucked tradition by creating a vegan “milk” stout.
 Alternation Brewing Company, at 1539 South Broadway, has formulated a dairy-free almond milk stout called For the Animals.
 Owner and master brewer Brendan Pleskow says it has the same silky finish of a milk stout, but without the lactose.